 - U.S. District Court, Southern, Eastern and Northern Districts of New York; District of Colorado

 - U.S. Court of Appeals, Second Circuit; Eleventh Circuit

 - New York

-MEMBERSHIPS: Fellow, Litigation Counsel of America; American Bar Foundation; Harvard University, John F. Kennedy School of Government, Executive Education Program (May 2006); MFY Legal Services, Inc. (Chairperson, Board of Directors, 1994–2000; Member of Board, 1992–Present); Volunteers of Legal Service, Inc. (Member, Board of Directors, 1996–Present); Lawyers’ Committee for Civil Rights Under Law (Member, Board of Directors, 2006-Present); Member, Practising Law Institute (Pro Bono Advisory Committee, 1997–Present), American Bar Association (Litigation and ADR Sections); New York State Bar Association (President’s Committee on Access to Justice, 1996-2004), New York County Lawyers' Association (Chair, Pro Bono Committee); Association of the Bar of the City of New York (Member, 2010-2013, Secretary, Judiciary Committee 2012-2013); Student/Sponsor Program
+MEMBERSHIPS: Senior Fellow, Litigation Counsel of America; American Bar Foundation; Harvard University, John F. Kennedy School of Government, Executive Education Program (May 2006); Mobilization for Justice (formerly MFY Legal Services, Inc.) (Chairperson, Board of Directors, 1994–2000; Member of Board, 1991–Present); Volunteers of Legal Service, Inc. (Member, Board of Directors, 1996–Present); Lawyers’ Committee for Civil Rights Under Law (Member, Board of Directors, 2006–Present; Member, Executive Committee, 2010-2019; Chair, Development Committee); Member, Practising Law Institute (Pro Bono Advisory Committee, 1997–Present), American Bar Association (Litigation and ADR Sections); New York State Bar Association (President’s Committee on Access to Justice, 1996-2004), New York County Lawyers' Association (Chair, Pro Bono Committee, 2007-Present); Association of the Bar of the City of New York (Member, Nominations Committee, 2020-2021; Vice President, Executive Committee, 2017–2018; Member, 2011–2013 and Secretary, 2012–2013, Judiciary Committee); Student/Sponsor Program

 Co-Author, "Unpacking the Employment Implications of Comcast Corp. v.
 Behrend: The Second Circuit Prepares to Dive In," Inside, Spring/Summer 2014, Vol. 32, No. 1, New York State Bar Association